emangor/boilerplate-nodejs/readme.md

-#example skeleton code of a node app using the MVC pattern
+# example skeleton code of a node app using the MVC pattern
-# boilerplate-nodejs
 1) after downloading run 'npm install'

 2) to start app run 'node app.js'